paulsmurthwaite/wstt/README.md

 # Wireless Security Testing Toolkit (WSTT)

 ## **Overview**
-WSTT provides a single commmand for managing wireless network interfaces, enabling monitor mode, resetting interfaces, and checking interface status.
+WSTT provides a modular command-line interface for managing wireless interfaces, enabling monitor mode, scanning for access points, and performing filtered or full wireless scans.

-The tools simplifies the process of switching between **managed** and **monitor** modes, commonly required for security testing and packet analysis.
+The toolkit simplifies the process of switching between **managed** and **monitor** modes, resetting interfaces, performing wireless traffic scans, and preparing for further analysis or capture.

 ---

 ## **Features**
-- Enable **Monitor Mode** for packet capture and security testing
+- Enable **Monitor Mode** for wireless packet scanning
-- Enable **Managed Mode** for normal Wi-Fi usage
+- Enable **Managed Mode** for normal Wi-Fi operation
-- **Reset Wireless Interface** (down/up cycle without changing mode)
+- **Reset Wireless Interface** (soft or hard reset options)
-- **Check Current Interface Status**
+- **Check Current Interface Details**
+- Perform **Full Wireless Scans** with output saved to `.csv`
+- Perform **Filtered Wireless Scans** (by BSSID and channel) using previously captured data
+- Output filenames and directories are configurable via `wstt_config.json`
+- Real-time countdown display for scans
+- Logging of all scan actions and errors to `wstt.log`

 ---